manvendrasingh9299-del/EasyLearn/README.md

 - Upload one or multiple PDFs, JPG, PNG or WEBP files
 - Extracts text from PDFs using pdfplumber
 - Extracts text from images and handwritten notes using Tesseract OCR
-- Sends content to Mistral AI (running locally via Ollama)
+- Sends content to Llama 3 (running locally via Ollama)
 - Returns a structured summary with:
   - Topic overview
   - Key points